 There is also an emotional element involved with wearing glasses; after a while, it becomes almost scary to think of being without them.

-It does work, but as everyone is completely different, levels of success are different, as are speeds of improvement.
+Everyone is completely different, as are speeds of improvement.
 Having a less stressful lifestyle is of course helpful..and beneficial for our general health and well-being too.
 But it is possible to learn how to bring calm moments and then good visual habits into that stressful lifestyle…and this helps to calm life down a bit generally too – which of course is a good thing.

 Motivation is a key requisite for success- the client needs to be willing to be open to change and to put in the time (this is actually minimal) needed to relearn new, relaxed and natural habits of good vision.

-I have not yet had a client who did not experience some vision improvement or eye health improvement in the first few lessons, and everyone has experienced steady improvement after the first few lessons.
 The Method is easy and straightforward.
-Please refer to my client testimonials page if you would like further confirmation of the success rate and also to the answer to “How long will it take?” on this page below.
+Please refer to my client testimonials page if you would like further confirmation and also to the answer to “How long will it take?” on this page below.
 The client testimonials are all genuine quotes from past and current clients.

-There are enough testimonials out there on the Bates websites, as well as recent client quotes from my own teaching, to allay your concerns as to whether it works or not.
+There are many testimonials out there on the Bates websites, as well as recent client quotes from my own teaching, to allay your concerns.

-Yes, clients do have to put in regular practice time (as with everything in life that’s worthwhile), however there’s potentially a lot to gain by trying the method out- even just one lesson would be helpful for your vision, and give you an idea as to how it works and whether you are prepared to put in the (minimal- and enjoyable) effort required.
+Yes, clients do have to put in regular practise time (as with everything in life that’s worthwhile), however there’s potentially a lot to gain by trying the method out- even just one lesson would be helpful and will give you an idea as to how it works and whether you are prepared to put in the (minimal- and enjoyable) effort required.

-Unfortunately though, the “quick fix” provided by glasses or operations, doesn’t solve or heal the underlying condition actually causing the vision problem.
-This condition is, in almost every case, due to strain.
+Unfortunately, the “quick fix” provided by glasses or operations, doesn’t solve or heal the underlying condition actually causing the vision problem.
+This condition is often due to strain.
 The relaxing, rehabilitating, regenerating and healing effect of the Bates Method on the eyes and mind, enable the health of the eyes and clarity of vision to return, as much as is possible.

-Just like any other part of the body, the eyes can make a good recovery back to good health and good vision, particularly if helped with natural methods of relaxation and relearning of good visual habits.
+Just like any other part of the body, the eyes can make a recovery back to good health and good vision, particularly if helped with natural methods of relaxation and relearning of good visual habits.
 To me, this seems to be so logical and so obvious, and yet so many of us still believe that it’s impossible.
-I hope that one day this fact will be as obvious to conventional eye health professionals, and to the general public, as it is to Bates teachers.